deeptimahisare1206/New_Things_Learned_Module/README.md

-# Practice Project Modules: Backend Functionalities and Integrations @pepcus tasks also
+# Practice Project Modules: Backend Functionalities and Integrations
+### To esatbish @pepcus tasks

 *This repository includes various modules for practicing and demonstrating backend development using **Java Spring Boot**.
 It covers real-world backend tasks such as **WhatsApp API integration** with Meta, **complex SQL joins**, and **bulk data import from Excel files or CSV files** using Postman.*